zhl463/ringcentral-js-integration-commons/docs/dependency-injection.md

 ##### Class Provider
 Provide a class, it's usually used for providing a module class.
 ##### Value Provider
 Provide values, it's usually used for injecting configuration options.
-There is a `spread` property, which can be used for spreading the value object during injection process.
+There is a `spread` property, which can be used for spreading the value object during injection process. **The spread action will only happen in the Module Injection process.**

 ```js
 @Module({